mongodb/docs-realm/source/includes/compaction-tips.rst

-Manually compacting a realm can be an expensive operation.
+Manually compacting a realm can be a resource-intensive operation.
 Your application should not compact every time you open a realm.
 Instead, try to optimize compacting so your application does it just often enough to prevent the file size from growing too large.